Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 Here, $i$ and $j$ are the two branches at a branching, $p_{Ti}$ is the $p_T$ of branch $i$, and $\zcut$ is the parameter of mMDT grooming.
 Typically $\zcut \sim 0.1$.
 The removal of branches stops when Eq.~\ref{eq:mmdtreq} is satisfied.
 More details about jet grooming and other groomers will be discussed in Section \ref{sec:jetmass}.

 Plots of the LL predictions from Ref.~\cite{Salam:2016yht} of these $N$-subjettiness ratios are shown in Fig.~\ref{fig:tau12}.
 Distributions for boosted, hadronically-decaying $W$-bosons are shown in dashed, while jets from QCD are solid.
 The different colors represent $N$-subjettiness ratios with different amounts of grooming with mMDT.
 The black curve, for example, corresponds to making a cut on the mMDT jet mass around the $W$ mass, measuring $\tau_1^{(2)}$ on the mMDT jet, and $\tau_2^{(2)}$ on the full, ungroomed jet.
 Such a configuration significantly reduces the overlap between one- and two-prong jets, improving discrimination power.
-While groomed and ungroomed $N$-subjettiness has been measured at the LHC \cite{ATLAS:2012am,Aad:2013gja,Aad:2015rpa}, this calculation will have to be extended beyond LL accuracy for comparison with data.
+While groomed and ungroomed $N$-subjettiness calculations have since been extended \cite{Napoletano:2018ohv} and the observables have been measured at the LHC \cite{ATLAS:2012am,Aad:2013gja,Aad:2015rpa}, these calculations will have to be extended beyond LL accuracy for comparison with data.